BenKuhnhaeuser/GPID/README.md

 ## Setup

-### Operating system
-GeneParliamentID is a command-line tool written for Unix operating systems such as Linux.

 ### System requirements
+GeneParliamentID is a command-line tool written for Unix-operating systems such as Linux.

-The system requirements for running GPID depend on the size of the reference dataset and the number of genes analysed.
-For the datasets with which GPID was tested for the publication, they were:
+The minimum requirements for running GPID are 1 CPU and 1 GB memory.
+Depending on the size of the dataset analysed, more processing power or memory may be needed.
-- Rattans: XXXGB RAM, XXX CPU cores
-- Mahoganies: XXXGB RAM, XXX CPU cores

 ### Install GPID
 We recommend installation of GPID including all dependencies using [conda](https://www.anaconda.com/docs/getting-started/miniconda/main) with a new environment: